-In case of there being any occasion where you may not want to use the keyboard shortcut, you can still be able to accomplish the same effect by being able to use the Finder menu bar and then you’ll see that at the top screen.
+In case there is any occasion where you may not want to use the keyboard shortcut, you can still be able to accomplish the same effect by being able to use the Finder menu bar, and then you’ll see that at the top screen.
 Then, click the edit button, and choose the select all that appears on the menu.

 There is another way through which you can select all the files within a location without even relying on the keyboard, which is using the ‘Click and Drag’ method.
 You have to click one of the corners of the window, hold down the button and then drag the pointer to be able to create a selection box, which can cover every item within that window.

 In case you want to select only a few items, there is another quick way to do this.
 There tend to be many files within a window, and you would need to scroll down to be able to see them, which is frustrating and not efficient at all.
 The intended purpose of the click and drag option tends to be to select several contiguous files, that too from a much larger group.